7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-AD-Administration.md

 #### Azure AD

+Users
+- Identity for a person
+	- Users, Guest Users, Service Account
+Groups
-Users - Identity for a person - Users, Guest Users, Service Account Groups - Owners and members; assignable and joinable!
+- Owners and members; assignable and joinable!
-Assigning Access rights - Direct, Group, Rule-based, External authority assignment External Identities - allows external parties access your apps and resources with trust signin like - Google and Facebook logins.
+Assigning Access rights
+- Direct, Group, Rule-based, External authority assignment External Identities
+- allows external parties access your apps and resources with trust signin like:
+	- Google and Facebook logins.
 Share, develop Azure AD apps for other tenants, developt white-label apps for consumers and customers Azure AD B2C.
+Tenant
-Tenant - Logical division of organization in Azure - instance of AD in Azure - Business to business, Business to consumer
+- Logical division of organization in Azure
+	- instance of AD in Azure
+	- Business to business, Business to consumer

 #### Azure AD join

 Azure AD join - for device joining:
 Features:
-SSO, Enterprise State roaming, MS Store for bussiness access, Windows Hello, Access restrictions, access to on-premise
+SSO, Enterprise State roaming, MS Store for business access, Windows Hello, Access restrictions, access to on-premise
 - Requires:
 	- Connection
 	- Registering - potential combination of registration with other solutions
 	- Joining
-Consider variance and other implementation scenarios

 #### Azure AD SSPR feature